mikewacker/redshell/README.md

 scanf("name: %s", buffer)  // Buffer can overflow!
 ```

-To develop an exploit for this buffer overflow, you can download some
+To develop an exploit for this buffer overflow, you could download some
 [shellcode from shell-storm](http://shell-storm.org/shellcode/files/shellcode-827.php),
 but this shellcode won't work out of the box.